rculton/Blackjack_Game/README.md

 This project was developed using trello.
 User Stories were created to help target work flow and build features.
 You can find the trello board [here](https://trello.com/b/t0QLkrbU/blackjack).

 ##Missing Commits???
 During the process of making this project, I ran into an issue with pushing to my github repository.
 I worked around this by copying the project and putting it into a new folder.
-The old commits are visible in the ["Missing Commits" folder]()
+The old commits are visible in the "Missing Commits" folder, or [here](https://github.com/rculton/blackjack-game/commits/master) in the original project.

 ##Closing Notes
 Thank you for taking the time to check out my project.
 This is my first major project as a web developer, and I'm just learning the ropes of DOM manipulation and javascript.
 If you have any feedback send it to rculton@protonmail.com